cube-network/docs/contents/dev/deploy.md

 --verbosity 3  >> /data/cube/logs/systemd_chain_console.out 2>&1
 ```

-if you need to use it as archive node, add：
+if you need to use it as archive node, add:

 ```
 --syncmode full \
 --gcmode archive \
 ```

-so：
+so:

 ```
 #!/usr/bin/env bash